 To find out what conditions your state screens for, visit Baby’s First Test.

 Help us advocate for Expanded Newborn Screening in Every State.
 Send a letter to your legislator in support of newborn screening for diseases like Krabbe and ALD – click here.

-New alerts will be added as opportunities for expanded newborn screening arise.
 If there’s activity going on in your state, we’d like to help – please let us know by contacting us here.

 Newborn Screening for Krabbe - Ezra's Story

 Ezra was born in Missouri.
 Because of newborn screening, he was diagnosed with Krabbe in his first weeks of life and underwent treatment for the disease at Duke Children’s Hospital.
 Newborn screening gave him the chance to benefit from the only available treatment for Krabbe, cord-blood transplant, which halts the progression of the disease.Learn more about Ezra's story here.